Sarah Merion

 The answer to "can it" is always yes.
 The harder, more useful question is whether we're solving a real problem, or just adding to the noise and digital waste of an industry that can ship anything in two days.

 Get the problem right, and the solution is the easy part.
-That's my edge: the upstream thinking that makes anything I build downstream actually worth building.
+That's my edge: the upstream thinking that makes anything I build downstream worth building.

 Capabilities